sagemath/sagewiki_to_gh-2022-10-10/CodeSharingWorkflow.md

 8. Promote extending existing Sage classes and modules with additional features.

-    This eases dynamic feature discovery by users (once installed, things are at their usual place) and enable transparent migration of the code inside the Sage library if and when desired (no need to change the code itself, nor code using it).
+    This eases dynamic feature discovery by users (once installed, features can be found at their expected place) and enable transparent migration of code inside the Sage library if and when desired (no need to change the code itself, nor code using it).
 This also promotes coherent coding standards.

     Note: subclassing is not always an option to extend a class, e.g. when a feature is to be added to an abstract base class of